thomscot/bamboozled/README.md

 This tool is designed to run every day from Monday to Friday twice a day: once in the morning to clock in, once in the evening to clock out.
 Some simple randomness is added so that the clock in/out operation will not be performed always at the same time.

-Please use this wisely and with integrity.
-The purpose of the tool is to avoid the bother of manually clocking in and out, and the chances of forgetting to do so.
-It is NOT intended to cheat on your daily hours.
+Please use this wisely and with integrity: the purpose of the tool is to avoid the bother of manually clocking in and out, and the chances of forgetting to do so. **It is NOT intended to cheat on your daily hours.**

 Currently it is tested with Chrome on Mac OS.